Itaewon murder case: Murder controversy

 The case became complicated as South Korean investigators did not investigate the case properly.
-The case had been investigated by Army CID, who gathered enough evidence to prosecute Patterson.
+The case had been investigated by the Army CID, which gathered enough evidence to prosecute Patterson.
 As the South Korean investigators could not speak English, they also had problems interrogating which slowed down their initial investigation.
 Both Patterson and Lee also claimed that the other person committed the actual murder.
 Also, people found it very suspicious that the crime scene was cleaned spotless after only two days, which is very unusual.
 In addition, the Status of Forces Agreement (SOFA) caused problems in finding witnesses and investigation.

 Lee was convicted of murder while Patterson was convicted of possession of weapon.
 After the first trial for the murder, it was ruled that Lee was guilty of murder.
 Lee was later acquitted by the Supreme Court of South Korea because of insufficient evidence.
 Patterson was convicted for possession of weapons and abandoned his appeal but was released from prison after his sentence was stopped.
 In the midst of this, the Ministry of Justice (Republic of Korea) did not extend the foreign travel ban for Patterson, three days before the foreign travel ban began he decided to depart to the United States making further investigation difficult.
 The family of Jo Jong-pil claimed damages against the country for being negligent during the first and second trial.
 The Supreme Court of Korea ruled that "the relationship between the negligence of the prosecutor and the bereaved families of the mentally damage is recognized".

 Prosecution of Patterson was requested by Jo Jong-pil's family, after the film The Case of Itaewon Homicide was released, due to high public demand, another judgement had to be made.
 The prosecutors at the Department of Justice petitioned for extradition on December 15, 2009.